tommyShcherby/onPremSQLab/README.md

 A separate VHD has to be created and attached to the manually installed VM (Linux Guest 1).

-It should then be formatted with xfs, labeled *OEMDRV* and mounted.
+It should then be formatted with xfs, labelled *OEMDRV* and mounted.

 Note that the Kickstart file available in this repository requires modification before use.
 Any \<placeholders\> should be replaced with correct strings, and the file has to be renamed “ks.cfg”.